Thorfinn-will-help/ESP32-FSIA6B-vJoy-Bridge/README.md

 * Chatgpt as well (Everything was done by Him)

-Thanks to the RC community for documenting the FlySky iBUS protocol and helping make low-cost simulator setups possible.
+Thanks to the RC community for documenting the FlySky iBUS protocol and Thanks for reading.
+Peace out!!